Iron cycle: Anthropogenic influences

 This figure shows the spatial distribution of anthropogenic iron deposition, highlighting key regions where human activities (industrial emissions, biomass burning) have significantly increased soluble iron fluxes.

-te have augmented dust fluxes which increases the amount of aeolian dust to open regions of the ocean.
+Human impact on the iron cycle in the ocean is due to dust concentrations increasing at the beginning of the industrial era.
+Today, there is approximately double the amount of soluble iron in oceans than pre-industrial times from anthropogenic pollutants and soluble iron combustion sources.
+Changes in human land-use activities and climate have augmented dust fluxes which increases the amount of aeolian dust to open regions of the ocean.
 Other anthropogenic sources of iron are due to combustion.
 Highest combustion rates of iron occurs in East Asia, which contributes to 20-100% of ocean depositions around the globe.

-Humans have altered the cycle for Nitrogen from fossil fuel combustion and large-scale agriculture.
+Humans have altered the cycle for nitrogen from fossil fuel combustion and large-scale agriculture.
 Due to increased Iron and Nitrogen raises marine nitrogen fixation in the subtropical North and South Pacific Ocean.
 In the subtropics, tropics and HNLC regions, increased inputs of iron may lead to increased CO_{2} uptake, impacting the global carbon cycle.